porphyrin/flexible-jekyll/_posts/2019-02-07-leading-great-meetings.markdown

 To avoid this, practice empathy for your future audience when building your slides.
 For every graphic or result that you include, review it and re-review it through the lens of “what would someone with no background in this data need to understand this?”
 Are the axis labels clear?
 Is the graph easily interpretable?
+Is a moving average graph with no explanation of its physical meaning really fair to this audience?

 Even better is to phone a friend!
 For important presentations, I strongly recommend asking a colleague who isn't familiar with the underlying data to review your slides ahead of time.
 Do they understand what you're hoping to